UOM-EEE-EEEN11202/notes-part1/docs/chapters/computer_software/files_and_folders.rst

   :align: center
   :alt: Tree view of files and folders

-from files_and_folders.rst, gui_and_cli.rst is in the same folder and so can be accessed with the relative address
+from :console:`files_and_folders.rst`, :console:`gui_and_cli.rst` is in the same folder and so can be accessed with the relative address

 .. code-block:: console

 	./gui_and_cli.rst

-our_choices.rst is up one level, and then in a different folder called motivation.
-From files_and_folders.rst, our_choices.rst can be accessed with the relative address
+:console:`our_choices.rst` is up one level, and then in a different folder called motivation.
+From :console:`files_and_folders.rst`, our_choices.rst can be accessed with the relative address

 .. code-block:: console